imnotashrimp/logz-docs-test/_source/contributing-to-docs.md

 <div class="feature-box"></div>

 See that gray line?
 That's the feature box.
-Of course, this box has no content, so we'll add one of three classes (`enterprise`, `pro`, or `community`).
+This box has no content, so we'll add one of three classes (`enterprise`, `pro`, or `community`).
 A linked javascript file takes care of all the content.
 The samples below show how it's done.

 #### Enterprise plan